Best Things to Do in Tallinn in 2 Days

 Get a Tallinn Card

-I had the 72-hour Tallinn Card (also comes as a 24-hour or 48-hour card).
-It is a popular card, and you can use it for public transportation, hop on and hop off buses, many museums, and attractions.
+I had the 72-hour Tallinn Card (which also comes as a 24-hour or 48-hour card).
+It is a popular card, and you can use it for public transportation, hop on and hop off buses, and many museums & attractions.

 It turned out to be very handy, and I used it for public transport and some Tallinn attractions.
-Several attractions were closed already in September, and I could not do some activities.
+Several sights were closed already in September, and I could not see them but doing the Maths, the Tallinn Card was still worth the money.

 If you do not want to get a Tallinn Card, you can also book the hop-on and hop-off tour separately (great to use when visiting some of the Tallinn tourist attractions on my list).